Lochan9/ledgerx/README.md

 ---

 ## 📄 License
-This project is for academic use under the IE7305 MLOps course guidelines.
+This project is for academic use under the IE7305 MLOps course guidelines